slamora/brackets-wiki/Extension-Repository-Server-API.md

 * Everything a user needs to be able to find and install extensions should be available without authentication
 * Authenticated APIs **must** use https
   * Server certificate should be verified to avoid man in the middle attacks (in other words, don't turn this feature off)
+* Authentication information **must not** be sent over http with unauthenticated requests

 ## Listing ##